janis-commerce/microservice-call/README.md

 * `shouldRetry(response)`

 	Indicates if should re-try the call.
-It is usefull for Event-Listeners API to avoid unnecessary retries.
+It is useful for Event-Listeners API to avoid unnecessary retries.

 	Params: `response` `{MicroServiceCallResponse | MicroServiceCallError}`